-The alternative numerical implementation of the no-slip boundary conditions for an arbitrary coast line of ? is also available through the key\noslip\accurate CPP key.
-It is based on a fourth order evaluation of the shear at the coast which, in turn, allows a true second order scheme in the interior of the domain (i.e. the numerical boundary scheme simulates the truncation error of the numerical scheme used in the interior of the domain). ? found that such a technique considerably improves the quality of the numerical solution.
-In NEMO, such spectacular improvements have not been found in the half-degree global ocean (ORCA05), but significant reductions of numerically induced coastal upwellings were found in an eddy resolving simulation of the Alboran Sea [?].
-Nevertheless, since a no-slip boundary condition is not recommended in an eddy permitting or resolving simulation [?], the use of this option is also not recommended.
+The alternative numerical implementation of the no-slip boundary conditions for an arbitrary coast line of Shchepetkin and O'Brien [1996] is also available through the key\noslip\accurate CPP key.
+It is based on a fourth order evaluation of the shear at the coast which, in turn, allows a true second order scheme in the interior of the domain (i.e. the numerical boundary scheme simulates the truncation error of the numerical scheme used in the interior of the domain).
+Shchepetkin and O'Brien [1996] found that such a technique considerably improves the quality of the numerical solution.
+In NEMO, such spectacular improvements have not been found in the half-degree global ocean (ORCA05), but significant reductions of numerically induced coastal upwellings were found in an eddy resolving simulation of the Alboran Sea [Olivier 2001].
+Nevertheless, since a no-slip boundary condition is not recommended in an eddy permitting or resolving simulation [Penduff et al. 2007], the use of this option is also not recommended.